Strong team in the semifinals of the international case competition

 What happens when four students, unexperienced in case solving, come together with their teacher and coach and in a very short time get an intense training with the goal to win the largest case competition in the world of its kind?

-The annual international case competition of John Molson was given for the 40th time, 2-8 January.
-LUSEM has sent teams to Montreal, where the competition usually is, for about ten years.
+The annual international case competition of John Molson was held for the 40th time, 2-8 January.
+LUSEM has sent teams to Montreal, where the competition usually is held, for about ten years.
 The 2022 edition of the Molson was digital which brought some new challenges.
 Regardless of challenges and fierce competition our skilled and well-trained team did exceptionally well and managed in this tough competition to end up in the top 6 league.
-Summing up the stressful first days of the new year four happy students and one just as happy coach could state that they probably are pretty good in case solving.
+Summing up the stressful first days of the new year four happy students and one just as happy coach could state that they probably are pretty good at case solving.

 How do you prepare for this kind of competition?
 What are the toughest challenges?
 How can case solving help you in a future career?
 And why is Mats Urde such a good coach?
 Meet and get the answers from Lum and Jakob from the LUSEM team!